Nissan Presea: Engine sizes

 In Japan, most Preseas came with a 1498 cc GA15DS, a 1798cc SR18Di engine, or the 1998 cc SR20DE.

 For the rest of the world, a more common 1598 cc GA16DE engine was available, providing sufficient power and fuel economy with its VTC (variable valve timing) and DOHC design.
-As its engine bay was slightly longer than the B13 Sentra, an SR20DET could easily fit into it without much trouble.
+As its engine bay was slightly longer than the B13 Sentra, the SR20DET could easily fit into it without much trouble.
 Standard Nissan mounting points allowed for the easy swapping of clutches and gearboxes between models in this range of cars.
 With the ample under-bonnet capacity, larger turbos and intercoolers could be fitted provided the owner did not mind slight modifications to the engine bay.
 All engines offered were liable for the same amount of Japanese annual road tax.